 7. “[Spiritual friendship] is eagerly helping one another know, serve, love, and resemble God in deeper and deeper ways.”

 8. “Our culture says that feelings of love are the basis for actions of love.
 And of course, that can be true.
 But it is truer to say that actions of love can lead consistently to feelings of love.”

 9. “A common vision can unite people of very different temperaments.”

 10. “Marriage has the power to set the course of your life as a whole.
 If your marriage is strong, even if all the circumstances in your life around you are filled with trouble and weakness, it won’t matter.
 You will be able to move out into the world in strength.”

-If you’ve never read The Meaning of Marriage, I highly recommend it.
+If you’ve never read The Meaning of Marriage, by Tim Keller, I highly recommend it.
 It paints a beautiful picture of the gospel as it relates to marriage.